ben-watt/surveyor-v2/README.md

 - Auth ✅
 - Deployment ✅
-- Actually kick out a report ⚒️
+- Actually kick out a report✅
-  - Input components need work
+  - Input components need work ✅
   - Tiny Mce + API Key ✅
   - Open API Key / Audio Feature ✅
+  - Read this to understand how to do auth properly.... https://docs.amplify.aws/gen2/build-a-backend/server-side-rendering/
+  - Read this to get the defect search working properly... https://www.algolia.com/doc/api-reference/widgets/search-box/react/

+  - More dynamic defect sections (ignore for now...)

   - Actually saving the form data
-  - More dynamic defect sections
   - Guidance on each section and what you'd want
   - Listing out and re-opening that form data
   - Report formatting